cednore/trilium/README.md

 yarn graph
 ```

-### Keypairs and tfvars
+### Keypair and variable files

-Keypair file and tfvars files are essential parts of this project.
+Keypair and variable files are essential parts of this project.
 It uses \*.pem format keyfile for SSH connection into
-EC2 app instance, tfavrs file for customized terraform variables.
-This project assumes these files are stored inside
+EC2 app instance, `.vars.hcl` file for customized terragrunt variables.
+This project assumes these files are stored
-backend bucket (S3), along with tfstate file.
+inside backend bucket (S3), along with tfstate file.

 If you are starting a new hosting based on this repository, you might wanna generate a new keypair for your EC2 app
 instance.